telerik/xaml-docs/controls/radgridview/columns/defining-columns.md

 ## Manual Columns Definition

 Using the built-in auto generation of columns does not fit all scenarios.
-In such cases you can manually define columns you want to be displayed.
+In such cases you can manually define the needed columns.
 When defining a column you can choose between several column types:

 *  [GridViewColumn]({%slug radgridview-columns-column-types-basic-column%})
 *  [GridViewBoundColumnBase]({%slug radgridview-columns-column-types-boundcolumnbase%})